Drogba farewell to overshadow Ivorian campaign

 (Reuters) - Didier Drogba will make his final bow for Ivory Coast at a major tournament in Brazil but the west African country hope a new generation of strikers can drive them past the first round at the World Cup finals.

-Drogba can no longer be assured of a berth in the starting line-up where the Ivorians can look to Swansea City’s Wilfried Bony, instead, to lead the attack.
+Drogba can no longer be assured of a berth in the starting line-up where the Ivorians can look to Wilfried Bony, Seydou Doumbia or Lacina Traore to lead the attack.

 Salomon Kalou and Gervinho provide other options as the dependency on Drogba has dissipated over the past 18 months.